kkibria/slideshow-dist/md/chfrontmatter.md

 ```
 Default value: `True`.

 When `True`, template function is enabled.
+When `False`,
-When `False`, template function is disabled.
+template function is disabled.

-Templates are very useful feature which allows you to make a slide
+Templates are a useful feature which allows you to make a
-with place holders and the fill the place holder at render time.
+slide with place holders and the fill the place holder at
+render time.
-For instance, you can have the following template in a slide,
+For instance, you can have the following template in a
+slide,
 ```
 \{{ artist }} is a good singer.
 However \{{ artist }}'s drummer gets pretty nervous when he is performing in front of a microphone.
 ```

-To use this template we can define a variable named `artist` with value `John`.
+To use this template we can define a variable named `artist`
+with value `John`.
-As a result, all instances of \{{ `artist` }}
+As a result, all instances of \{{ `artist` }} will be
-will be replaced by `John` at slide render time.
+replaced by `John` at slide render time.

-This way, you can reuse the same template at different places
+This way, you can reuse the same template at different
-while applying different values.
+places with different values applied.
 ## Configuration variables
 ```
 aspectratio: <width:number>x<height:number>
 ```
 Default value: `16x9`

 Sets the aspect ratio of the slides.
-This can be set only once per file.
+This can be set only
+once per file.
 `width` and `height` are positive integers.

 ---